Chartable is closing. What should I use instead?

 SmartLinks

 There are many services that offer purpose-built podcast landing pages that direct traffic to different listening destinations.
-These include pod.link, podfollow, Plink, and many others.
+These include episodes.fm, podfollow, Plink, and many others.

 But not all of these services offer attribution.
 Attribution is important.
 Attribution allows creators and marketers to understand what happens in a podcast app after someone taps one of these links.
 Moreover, it allows podcast marketers to tie these downstream activities back to a specific traffic source.
 Did someone tap then download an episode?
 Tap and listen to an episode?
 Tap and follow the show?